Aniket-Gautam8960/100-Code-Of-RTL-in-Verilog/README.md

 Day: 84-> Checking if Number is an Even or Odd Number

 Day: 85-> Checking if Number is a Prime Number

+Day: 86-> Checking if Number is a Pallindrome Number

+Day: 87-> Checking if Number is an Armstrong Number